protesilaos/my-website/_pages/emacs/emacs.md

 (iv) from point to the beginning of the buffer.

-These substitutions are meant to be as quick as possible and, as such, differ from the standard `query-replace` (which I still use).
+These substitutions are meant to be as quick as possible and, as such, differ from the standard `query-replace` (which I still use when necessary).
 The provided commands prompt for substitute text and perform the substitution outright, without moving the point.

 + Package name (GNU ELPA): `substitute`
 + Official manual: <https://protesilaos.com/emacs/substitute>